 Look, the Greek Revival Cathedral Basilica of Ss.
 Peter and Paul is undeniably a great building.
 Any discussion of Philly's religious architecture has to include it at or near the top of the list.
 The intricately carved, columned brownstone exterior is home to an opulent, columned, cruciform interior.

-Yep, this building pretty much has it all.
 Ok, so the notable dearth of real stained glass (thanks to the 1844 Nativist riots) hurts, and the brownstone exterior is more unassuming than eye-catching.
 Still, it's hard to find much technical fault with the place.

 Pimp My Church: The sanctuary actually had humble beginnings.
 It wasn't until 1956-1957 that it was expanded and extended into the monstrosity we see before us now.